-Once a leader is accepted they must continually stay attuned with the members of their herd or they will soon lose their influence.
+Once a leader is accepted they must continually stay attuned to the members of their herd or they will soon lose their influence.
 Without clarity and precise rules, the herd becomes fragmented, chaotic and unproductive just like our business teams with unskilled leadership.

 Desire is what drives us forward, offers us hope and keeps us focused of an even greater tomorrow.
 Without desire, we are no longer growing and are prone to stagnation.

-Mindset of Freedom and Possibility
+The mindset of Freedom and Possibility

 Great leaders inspire creativity and freedom by empowering others to embody leadership within themselves.
 This is the key to creating and expanding human potential.